sueda/brender/python/README.md

 1. Open the necessary addon scripts

    Once your animation/objects are imported to the scene, open the scripting view in Blender.
-Click the "Open" button in the scripting panel to open all scripts in the `brender/python/brenderpanel/panelscripts` directory (one at a time).
+Click the "Open" button in the scripting panel to open all scripts in the `brender/python/brender_imports` directory (one at a time).

 2. Run each of the scripts that you have opened.

-	Note: nothing will happen to your animation or objects just yet.
+	Note: nothing will happen to your animation or objects just yet. `brender_panel_addon.py` will create a Brender Toolset Panel in Blender, though.

-3. Now open the `CreateBrenderPanel.py` script located in the `brender/python/brenderpanel` directory.

-4. Run this script.

-	This will create a Brender Toolset Panel in Blender.

-5. Access the panel by navigating to the 3D view Panel in Blender and click the "+" sign in the upper left corner.
+3. Access the panel by navigating to the 3D view Panel in Blender and click the "+" sign in the upper left corner.

 	You will see a tab titled "Brender".
 Click this tab.